 Reinfections Study

-Understanding the risks of reinfection is a pressing public health need as the COVID-19 pandemic advances and new variants emerge.
-Our goal is to determine whether contracting COVID-19 multiple times increases the chances of developing Long COVID, or worsening the health and quality of life of those who already have the illness.
+Understanding the risks of reinfection is a pressing public health need as the COVID-19 pandemic rages on and new variants emerge.
+We aim to determine whether contracting COVID-19 multiple times increases the chances of developing Long COVID or worsens the health and quality of life of those with the illness.

 Our Goals